 Whether you are decorating Christmas tree, baking cookies or wrapping the presents, there is a big chance that there's going to be one of the holiday movies playing on TV.
 These movies found a way to our hearts and even though we have seen them a thousand times, we can never get enough of them!

 The JKT just loves this wonderful time of the year, when we can really slow down and enjoy our time watching movies with friends and family.
 So here are some of our favourite holiday movies!

 Speaking about black-and-white, It's a Wonderful Life is another classic on Julie's list.
 With a slightly dark plot about suicidal thoughts, this movie produced and directed by Frank Capra shows us why it is worth living, especially around this time of a year.
-You can see screening of this wonderful movie at A Classic Film Series Presentation on December 22. and 24.
+You can see screening of this wonderful movie at A Classic Film Series Presentation throughout the whole December.

 The third movie which Julie won't miss these holidays is a story about big family with even bigger dreams The Sound of Music.
 Starring two Toronto born actors Christopher Plummer and Heather Menzies, this musical was produced and directed by Robert Wise.
 There is also a theatre version of this movie, which was played at the Princess of Wales Theatre from 2008 to 2010 - this made it the Toronto's longest running revival ever.